RhetTbull/autofile/README.md

    'beach'.
  • {docx:author startswith John} resolves to True if the author of a docx file starts with 'John'.
- • {audo:bitrate == 320} resolves to True if the audio file's bitrate is 320
+ • {audio:bitrate == 320} resolves to True if the audio file's bitrate is 320
    kbps.

 Boolean Values